ebi-webcomponents/nightingale/CONTRIBUTING.md

 # Contributing to Nightingale

 ## Bug reports/Suggesting enhancements
 Before submitting a bug report or suggesting an enhancement, check [this list](https://github.com/ebi-webcomponents/nightingale/issues) to see if a similar issue already exists.
-If you need to create a new issue, use a descriptive title and include as many details as possible, following [this template](link to template).
+If you need to create a new issue, use a descriptive title and include as many details as possible, following the corresponding [template](https://github.com/ebi-webcomponents/nightingale/issues/new/choose).

 ## Code contribution
 If you want to contribute to Nightingale by fixing issues or adding new components, you can do by submitting a pull request.
 You need to follow the template, make sure [naming conventions](#naming-conventions) and the [coding style](#styleguide) is respected.